Today’s social issues

 In probation, youth protection and debt assistance, professionals have a guiding and controlling task.
 How does this work out in the relationship with the client?

-Joined Forces: Strengthen professional behavior in probation services for addicted offenders
+Joined Forces: Strengthen professional behaviour in probation services for addicted offenders

 Research, together with probation officers and probation clients, how counseling for clients can be improved by optimally deploying and connecting the three knowledge sources.